 "By developing new biosensor hardware enabling passive and minimally obtrusive sensing, as well as bioelectronic intervention we aim to deploy technology that provides new insights to ultimately improve the lives of people living with dementia."
 Timothy Constandinou

 UK DRI Group Leader

 Timothy Constandinou is Professor of Bioelectronics at Imperial College London, Director of the Next Generation Neural Interfaces (NGNI) Lab, is Deputy Director of the Centre for Bio-inspired Technology and Reader in Neural Microsystems at Imperial College London.
-Obtaining his PhD in Electronic Engineering in 2005, he went on to specialise in medical device technology for brain disorders, such as biosensors.
-As a Group Leader at the UK DRI Care Research & Technology Centre at Imperial, Timothy will lead an exciting programme of developing innovative hearables and unobtrusive radar biosensors, in-ear hearables, and research platforms to empower next generation dementia care.
+Obtaining his PhD in Electronic Engineering in 2005, he went on to specialise in medical device technology for brain disorders.
+As a Group Leader at the UK DRI Care Research & Technology Centre based at Imperial, Timothy will lead an exciting programme of developing unobtrusive radar biosensors, in-ear hearables, and research platforms to empower next generation dementia care.

 1. At a glance

 Developing new devices for home monitoring aimed at helping people living with dementia

 Professor Timothy Constandinou and his team are developing novel bioelectronic systems that will enable continuous, minimally obtrusive monitoring and new interventions to improve outcomes in people living with dementia (PLWD).
 The scope of this programme encompasses the full breadth of biomedical device technologies that sense human physiology and behaviour and provide the opportunity to intervene.
 These include wearable, implantable and remote sensing technologies capturing physiological, behavioural and environmental parameters.
 Devices can intervene using a direct interface to the human body, or remotely through an external device, carer, or clinician.